Coram nobis: 1946 amendments to the Rules of Civil Procedure

 In 1946, Congress amended the Federal Rules of Civil Procedure and specifically abolished the writ of coram nobis in federal civil cases.
-Prior to enactment of these amendments, Congress reviewed all relief previously provided for civil cases through the writ of coram nobis and adopted those avenues of relief into the rules; therefore, eliminating the need for the writ in federal civil cases.
+Prior to enactment of these amendments, Congress reviewed all relief previously provided for civil cases through the writ of coram nobis and adopted those avenues of relief into the rules, thereby obviating the writ in federal civil cases.
 In the amendment, Congress expressly abolished the writ of coram nobis in Rule 60(b).
 Later, in 2007, Congress restructured the format of Rule 60, and moved the language expressly abolishing the writ of coram nobis in civil proceedings from Rule 60(b) to Rule 60(e) in the Federal Rules of Civil Procedure.

 History of post-conviction remedies available to former federal prisoners from 1789 to 1954

 Post-conviction remedies for former federal prisoners prior to 1867

 In 1790, one year after Congress passed the Judiciary Act establishing federal courts, Congress enacted the Crimes Act which created the first comprehensive list of federal offenses.
 From 1790 until 1867, there are few, if any, records of individuals challenging a federal criminal conviction after completion of the prison sentence.
 Two primary reasons explain the absence of any challenges to a conviction by former federal prisoners: